raiyan1102006/Partitioning_US_Political_Blogs/README.md

 ## Implementation

 ## Installation and Usage
 The scripts do not use any library beyond the default installations on MATLAB.
-Please run the main_.m script from the MATLAB interface, which will construct the desired plots.
+Please run the **main_.m** script from the MATLAB interface, which will construct the desired plots.

 ## Outputs
+The script partitions the Republican and Democrat blogger communities with an accuracy of 88.73%.
+The network has a giant component with the two communities visually apparent, as can be seen from the plot below.
+Since there are a lot of small components, the graph is disconnected, making it amenable to bisection---the reason why the relaxed ratio-cut minimization problem achieves an accuracy of only 53.09%.
 <img src="figures/giant.jpg" alt="drawing" width="800"/>